programever/gist/js-tooling.md

 Projects like Babel, React, Angular,Ember, Meteor, Jest, and many other open-source projects develop all of their packages within a single repository.

+# NodeJS

+Node.js is a JavaScript runtime environment.

+***Here is how PHP or ASP handles a file request:***
+Sends the task to the computer's file system.
+Waits while the file system opens and reads the file.
+Returns the content to the client.
+Ready to handle the next request.

+***Here is how Node.js handles a file request:***
+Sends the task to the computer's file system.
+Ready to handle the next request.
+When the file system has opened and read the file, the server returns the content to the client.

+# Web Application

+__Typical examples:__ ExpressJS, Fastify

+This frameworks designed to build API's web applications cross-platform mobile apps quickly and make NodeJS easy.

 # References:

 https://gist.github.com/joepie91/3381ce7f92dec7a1e622538980c0c43d